 Grow the corpus by adding any mismatched sentence to the correct intent.

-- Keep a test corpus as CSV file to batch test intent resolution by clicking More and then Export Intents.
+- Keep a test corpus as CSV file to batch test the intent resolution by clicking More and then Export Intents.
 Because adding a new intent example can cause regressions, you might end up adding several test phrases to stabilize the intent resolution behavior.

 Intent Training and Testing